Identification

 In 2022, 2,800 persons were identified as vulnerable during the registration of their asylum application.[8]

 In early 2023, the EUAA in collaboration with the Asylum Service finalised the SoPs for the identification of vulnerable persons in Pournara.
-According to the new procedure, a flagging (screening) system has been introduced to prioritize individuals with vulnerabilities.
+According to the new procedure, a flagging (screening) system has been introduced to prioritise individuals with vulnerabilities.
 Specifically, upon entry and registration, all individuals receive a short interview by EUAA officers.
 The interview includes questions regarding personal data and information about relatives in the EU for the Dublin procedure.
 Furthermore, persons are requested to briefly state the reasons they left their country and based on their response they may be flagged as vulnerable.
 Only individuals that fall into the following categories are flagged: women, single parents (both men and women), victims of human trafficking, accompanied minors, unaccompanied minors, applicants who are survivors of rape and sexual violence, applicants who are survivors of psychological or physical violence, applicants who are survivors of shipwreck, applicants who are victims of torture, applicants who are elderly (65+), applicants with incurable serious diseases, applicants with mental illnesses, applicants with physical disabilities, women with new-borns, and pregnant women.

-Persons who are preliminarily considered as vulnerable will then undergo a vulnerability assessment by the vulnerability assessment team.
 For the first half of 2023 the vulnerability assessment team comprised of 6 vulnerability officers: 4 from EUAA; 1 officer from UNHCR; 1 officer from CyRC, and a coordinator appointed by EUAA.
 In the second half of 2023, the members of the vulnerability assessment team from EUAA were reduced to 3 officers.
+In 2024,

-In 2023, a total of 3,839 vulnerability assessments were carried out in Pournara during the registration of their asylum application and 2,706 persons were identified as vulnerable.[9]
+In 2023, a total of 3,839 vulnerability assessments were carried out in Pournara during the registration of their asylum application and 2,706 persons were identified as vulnerable.
+In 2024, a total of 2,654 vulnerability assessments were carried out in Pournara during the registration of their asylum application and 2,309 persons were identified as vulnerable.[10]

 The new procedure also includes a referral procedure when special procedural and/or reception needs are identified.
 For this purpose, a new Referral Form has been introduced that is attached to the vulnerability assessment Form.
 This is to be completed when the vulnerability officer identifies such needs and can include procedural guarantees such us prioritization of an asylum interview or specific interpretation needs, specific reception needs (accommodation, disability mobility assistance) and other needs such as medical or psychological support.
-The time needed for the action is also indicated (for i.e., urgent, medium urgency, etc).
+The time needed for the action is also indicated (i.e., urgent, medium urgency, etc).

-In practice, however significant gaps remain to address the identified needs and often persons are identified as vulnerable but do not necessarily receive the required support, whether special reception conditions and/or procedural guarantees.
 The main – and often only – support received is temporary accommodation and emergency financial allowances upon exiting Pournara by the Social Welfare Services.
 However, even this is not always provided, and in many cases, vulnerable individuals are released from Pournara without being assisted by an officer of the Social Welfare Services stationed at the centre.
-The lack of an effective referral system combined with the serious gaps in the reception system and in the provision of material reception conditions leave many vulnerable persons in extremely dire situations (see section Reception Conditions).[10]
+The lack of an effective referral system combined with the serious gaps in the reception system and in the provision of material reception conditions leave many vulnerable persons in extremely dire situations (see section Reception Conditions).[13]

 Regarding, access to mental health services, particularly psychological assistance, is also problematic, as there is no system to refer cases to State psychologists and the capacity of such services is often not sufficient to respond to the needs and lack interpretation services.
 Furthermore, there are every few NGOs offering such services, and they cannot respond to the demand.
 In cases of severe mental health difficulties or emergency needs, e.g., risks or attempts of suicide, the person is referred to a psychiatrist at the Emergency department of the General Hospital.